nju33/atom-tab-limiter/README.md

 Don't have to do anything!
 If it exceeds the upper limit of the specified tab, it will automatically close from the left tab.
-However, skipping files being edited
+However, in the case of the following rule, it is passed through without being deleted.

+- When editing a file
+- When pinned is included in the tab (for [pinned-tab](https://atom.io/packages/pinned-tabs) package)

 ## Option